UML Use Case Diagram

 - A person books a flight.

-- A person web-checks in his flight.
+- A person web-checks his flight.

 - A person cancels his flight.

-Why Use Case diagram?
+Why Use Case Diagram?

-Let’s analyze through some Questions and Answers.
+Let’s analyze some Questions and Answers.

 1. Why use-case when the activity diagram also models the actions of the system based on the inputs?